polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 **Notice** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second automatically.
-You can also add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial, by adding the **[auth.ticket.verify]** slot to your endpoint(s).

 Now go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints as you see fit.
 If you can't find your endpoints, you can